Meet the Inventing Anna Alum Joining Grey's Anatomy Season 19 - E! Online

 Alexis Floyd is staying in Shondaland.

 That's right, the breakout star of Shonda Rhimes' Inventing Anna has found her next gig within the Shondaland portfolio: Season 19 of Grey's Anatomy.
-According to Deadline, Floyd—who played Neff Davis on Inventing Anna—is slated to join the new season's cast as a series regular, playing a new surgical resident at Grey Sloan Memorial Hospital.
+Floyd—who played Neff Davis on Inventing Anna—is slated to join the new season's cast as a series regular, playing a new surgical resident at Grey Sloan Memorial Hospital, ABC confirms to E!
+News.

 This could be in reference to one of the show's many tragedies, including a mass shooting, a Ferry crash, a flooding and two ambulance crashes.
 We are delighted by this Grey's Anatomy update, as a new surgical resident means the hospital's program is up and running again.